 1 Introduction

-This report provides information about the evolution of Ultra Wideband (UWB) technology and its usage, particularly since the 2019 introduction of UWB capabilities in smartphones.
+This report provides information about the evolution of ultra-wideband (UWB) technology and its usage, particularly since the 2019 introduction of UWB capabilities in smartphones.

 Additional information about UWB technical parameters and industrial/commercial use cases may be found in Report ITU-R SM.2057-0 and Recommendation ITU-R SM.1755-0.